adocampo/i3wm_settings/README.md

 Installation
 ------------
-Make sure you have installed dmenu and python and simply put all the files on ~/.i3/
+Make sure you have installed all dependencies: dmenu, python and compton and simply put all the files on ~/.i3/

 Considerations